What is Restaurant Financing?

 Best for: Making sure you can afford to keep inventory stocked.

 Another restaurant financing option is inventory financing.
 You get the cash you need, and your inventory serves as your collateral.
-Should you be unable to pay back the loan, the lender would seize your inventory as an asset.
+Should you be unable to pay back the business loan, the lender would seize your inventory as an asset.

 How to Compare and Evaluate Restaurant Financing Options